srebbb/Subtitling-Portfolio---Sreb/README.md

 # Subtitling Portfolio - Sreb

 Welcome to my professional subtitling portfolio repository!
-Here, you'll find examples of my work in creating accurate and engaging subtitles for various types of content, including movies, educational videos, and music clips.
+Here, you'll find examples of my work in creating accurate and engaging subtitles for various types of content.

 ---